Policy · 13 May 2026

 The three changes that affect super members directly:

-1. Division 296 — an additional 15% tax on superannuation earnings attributable to balances over $3 million — starts 1 July 2026.
+1. Division 296 — an extra 15% tax on realised earnings attributable to balances over $3 million (and an extra 25% above $10 million) — starts 1 July 2026.

 2. Indexed contribution caps rise on 1 July 2026: concessional from $30,000 to $32,500, non-concessional from $120,000 to $130,000 (bring-forward to $390,000), Transfer Balance Cap from $1.9M to $2.1M.